jackseceng/LinkShort/CONTRIBUTING.md

 When raising a pull request to this repository, there are several checks that must pass for code quality, security and standardisation reasons.

-The checks will need to run their tools, and any findings must be resolved in order for your PR to be acceptable, you can trigger the checks by changing your PR status to "Ready for Review".
+The checks will need to run their tools, and any findings must be resolved in order for your PR to be acceptable, you can trigger them by changing your PR status to `Ready for Review`.
+> [!NOTE]
-- Details about tooling is maintianed on [the tooling section of the pipeline automation wiki page](https://github.com/jackseceng/LinkShort/wiki/Pipeline-Automation#tooling)
+> Details about this process are on [the PR guidance section of the pipeline automation wiki page](https://github.com/jackseceng/LinkShort/wiki/Pipeline-Automation#checking-prs)

 If all checks pass (or are justified as to why they don't to a `CODEOWNER`), The PR must be merged to the main branch for deployment of static assets and/or the container image.